Total Rewards changed its name to Caesars Rewards and they are partnering with Wyndham as SPG got bought by Marriott.

-Biggest benefit for me are the Diamond lounges which are located at every property in Las Vegas except at the Linq, Cromwell and Ballys.
-This is like an airline lounge, you get free drinks, beers, cocktails and snacks.
+The biggest benefit for me is the Diamond lounges which are located at every property in Las Vegas except at the Linq, Cromwell, and Ballys.
+This is like an airline lounge, you get free drinks, beers, cocktails, and snacks.
 They also serve appetizers for a short amount of time like chicken wings.

 There are more benefits to the card level, but they depend on how much you gamble and how much money you spend.
 Make sure you always use your card when you shop, dine and gamble.
 This will help you to recover some of your losses during gambling (if you gamble).

-For me Total Rewards works out pretty well, because I am a fan of Starwood Prefered Guest.
-If you are a Hyatt member I would recommend you to check out the M life rewards program.
+For me, Total Rewards works out pretty well, because I am a fan of Starwood Prefered Guest.
+If you are a Hyatt member I would recommend you checking out the M life rewards program.

 To maximize your earnings with the Total Rewards network you can get the Total Rewards Visa card.